MJMurray1/MDIScoring/README.md

 # MDIScoring
 .txt files containing R code required to run MDI Scoring functions and other related functions.

 These files are in simple .txt form, in order to use them in R their contents will need to be copied and pasted into empty R Scripts.
+A quick guide to MDI calculation is also provided.

 In order to calculate MDI Scores, you will need the following files:
 1 Extraction,